-The most famous reptile in Sierra de Andujar is the Ocellate lizard, indemic to southwestern Europe.
-I didn’t manage to spot this impressive looking reptile, but did see a few different skinsk.
+The most famous reptile in Sierra de Andujar is the Ocellate lizard, endemic to southwestern Europe.
+I didn’t manage to spot this impressive-looking reptile but did see a few different skinks.

 Our most interesting reptile sighting was a Lataste’s viper.
 This small but highly venomous guy took his time crossing the road which gave us plenty of opportunities for a good look

 Another publicly accessible area in Sierra de Andujar is the recreational area in Lugar Nuevo entered off JV 5001 road.
 To visit it, you just turn up at the front gate, and the security guard will let you in and accompany you in his own vehicle during your visit to the riverside area.